openstack/storlets/doc/source/engine_dev_installation.rst

     FROM ubuntu:22.04
     MAINTAINER root

-    # The following operations shoud be defined in one line
+    # The following operations should be defined in one line
     # to prevent docker images from including apt cache file.
     RUN apt-get update && \
     apt-get install python3 && \